Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 I reached out to the conference team to see if I could do a technology check at the first rehearsal, which was scheduled for a Monday evening in late October.
-I planned to show a never-before-shown sequence of images of the font during development and I wanted to ensure the images had adequate contrast.
+I planned to show a never-before-seen sequence of images of the font in development and wanted to ensure the images had adequate contrast.

-When I’ve given presentations at conferences I’ve always submitted a high-res PDF to accompany my talk.
-It’s a common file format and preferred by designers because we have control over type to ensure it displays properly.
+When I’ve given presentations at conferences I’ve always submitted PDFs to accompany my talk.
+It’s a common file format and preferred by many because it offers design flexibility and predictable control over type.

-In the end, I imported photos as full-page slides into PowerPoint.
-It was the only way to ensure type rendered properly and eliminated the possibility of surprises.
-But if you follow me on Twitter, you know I was not a happy camper that PowerPoint was the only option.
+In the end, I imported pages as full-page photos into PowerPoint.
+It was the only way to eliminate the possibility of surprises.
+But it was not ideal.

 Monday, Oct.
 24: First Official Rehearsal